April 9 tragedy: Victims

 the exception of one case of serious skull and brain injury, was suffocation (asphyxia) caused by both the compression of the body and the inhalation of chemical substances.

-On April 11, Georgian TV showed the bodies of the 19 women violently killed, demonstrating alleged brutality by the Soviet soldiers, as the faces of the deceased women were hard to identify due to the facial injuries and blows to the head.
+On April 11, The Georgian TV showed the bodies of the 17 women violently killed, demonstrating alleged brutality by the Soviet soldiers, as the faces of the deceased women were hard to identify due to the facial injuries and blows to the head.
 The Soviet government blamed the demonstrators for the death of the 20 people, claiming that they had trampled each other while panicking and retreating from the advancing Soviet soldiers.
-Ironically there was some truth in this, as Soviet troops had blocked all exits from the area except for one narrow passage, which made flight from the area difficult and induced the crush of the crowd and, possibly, some desperate defensive violence by the trapped demonstrators.
+Ironically there was some truth in this, as Soviet troops had blocked all exits from the area except for one narrow passage, which made flight from the area difficult and induced a crowd crush and, possibly, some desperate defensive violence by the trapped demonstrators.

 Investigative reports

 Official Soviet reports blamed the demonstrators for causing the clash, saying that the troops were attacked with sticks and knives.
 According to Tass, the soldiers followed orders not to use their weapons, but that extremists attacked them with pieces of metal, bricks and sticks.
 Tass described the demonstrators as stirring interethnic strife and calling for the overthrow of the Georgian government.
-General Secretary of the Soviet Communist Party Mikhail Gorbachev slammed "actions by irresponsible persons" for loss of life.
+General Secretary of the Soviet Communist Party Mikhail Gorbachev slammed "actions by irresponsible persons" for the loss of life.
 He said that the disturbances sought to overthrow the Georgian government and stir ethnic tension in Georgia.
 A foreign ministry spokesman said that the clashes were sparked by "die-hard nationalists, extremists and political adventurists who are abusing democratization to the detriment of our new policy of openness and of our very society."

+The Presidium of the Supreme Soviet of the Soviet Union created a parliament commission headed by Heorhiy Tarazevych, which supported the government's accusations against demonstrators.
+Its results were challenged by the Congress of People's Deputies of the Soviet Union, which created its parliamentary commission on investigation of the events of April 9, 1989, in Tbilisi, headed by Anatoly Sobchak and composed of 24 members.

-A parliamentary commission on investigation of the events of April 9, 1989, in Tbilisi was launched by Anatoly Sobchak, a member of the Congress of People's Deputies of Soviet Union.
-After full investigation and inquiries, the commission confirmed the government's claim that the deaths had resulted from trampling, but another contributing factor had been the chemical substances used against the demonstrators.
-It condemned the military, which had caused the deaths by trying to disperse demonstrators.
+After a full investigation and inquiries, the commission confirmed the government's claim that the deaths had resulted from trampling, but another contributing factor had been the chemical substances used against the demonstrators.
+It condemned the military, which had caused the deaths by trying to disperse the demonstrators.
 The commission's report made it more difficult to use military power against demonstrations of civil unrest in the Soviet Union.
-Sobchak's report presented a detailed account of the violence which was used against the demonstrators and recommended the full prosecution of military personnel responsible for the April 9 event.
+Sobchak's report presented a detailed account of the violence that was used against the demonstrators and recommended the full prosecution of military personnel responsible for the April 9 event.